 1861.
 Long Island, Jamaica.
-A thirteen year old boy joined as an apprentice in his father’s rail road repair shop.
-Five years back he came to Jamaica with his family from New York city.
-His father was a master mechanic and managed to establish the railway repair shop.
+A thirteen-year-old boy joined as an apprentice in his father’s railroad repair shop.
+Five years back, he came to Jamaica with his family from New York city.
+His father was a master mechanic and established the railway repair shop.
 The boy was learning telegram and other jobs in his father’s shop.Few years later.
 A major accident occurred in the repair shop.
 Few workers became severely injured.
 The young boy came forward to aid the victims.
 The incident moved the boy and changed his life.
 And also the Art of Surgery.

 1866.
 The boy completed the apprentice.
 His father asked him to join the shop.
 But the accident already marked his destiny.
 The young one declared that he wanted to study medicine and he would become a surgeon.

 1871.
 The boy became a graduate in Medicine and started practicing surgery at Brooklyn.
 He was one of the first to adopt Joseph Lister’s antiseptic methods.

 1887.
 At just 39, the young surgeon was appointed at the chief of surgery at the newly opened New York Methodist Hospital, Brooklyn.
 By that time, appendicitis became the “one of the darkest chapters of surgical pathology” causing a considerable number of deaths.
 The young surgeon became more inclined to find out the solution: the management.

 1893.
 In between, the chief of surgery performed world’s first Thoracoplasty.